 Flooding is caused when more rain falls than the land can absorb or water courses, drainage and sewerage systems can cope with.

 Pipes and drains may become blocked by debris.
 Water levels rise and spill over river embankments.
 Sewage rises in the sewers and escapes through drains, along with rodents.

-As a consequence flood water is often polluted by sewage, chemicals and also from animal faeces if water has run off fields.
-Polluted flood water can cause a wide range of infectious diseases such as diarrhoeal disease.
+As a result flood water is often polluted by sewage, chemicals and/or animal faeces if water has run off fields.
+Polluted flood water can cause a wide range of infectious diseases, including diarrhoeal disease.

 Floods are more common during winter months but freak weather can cause floods in the summer.
 Some areas are more prone to floods than others.
-These are often referred to as flood plains.
-When areas are flooded there can be difficulties in the supply of food, water and power to the affected areas.
+Some areas, often called flood plains, are more prone to floods than others.

 What can you do?

 You can protect yourself and family by taking simple precautions listed below: